hwdsl2/docker-litellm/README.md

 **Features:**

-- Automatically generates a master API key and config on first start
+- **Secure by default** — automatically generates a master API key on first start; all API requests require this key
 - Auto-adds models for any provider API keys set in the env file
 - Model management via a helper script (`litellm_manage`)
 - No database required — models are stored in a plain YAML file on the Docker volume